nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 You should always use same version for docker images and marketplace package.
 {{/callout}}

-You can also install both piece directly on dedicated hosts by following [ARender Documentation](https://arender.io/doc/current4/documentation/setup/index-setup.html).
+You can also install both pieces directly on dedicated hosts by following [ARender Documentation](https://arender.io/doc/current4/documentation/setup/index-setup.html).
 Don't forget to take the ARender previewer in order to leverage the connector between ARender previewer and Nuxeo.

 All communications are made over HTTP, we recommend usage of HTTPS for production.
 Below are the ports of each piece:
 - previewer is reachable on port 8080 when exposed directly by Tomcat, we recommend to setup an Apache or Nginx in front of it